bmndc/nokia-leo/README.md

 	- *ICE (In Case of Emergency) Contacts, however, is an useless feature on this phone, since there's basically no way to activate it.
 On the 2720 Flip, you could hold or double-press the side button to trigger SOS Call.*
 - You can use a GIF as your homescreen wallpaper, but it will drain your battery faster.
 - If you prefer a different layout than the default 3-by-3 grid view, you can choose *Options → List view/Single view* and rearrange the items as you like.
 - Readout is a hidden accessibility feature for blind and visually-impaired users, which reads the focused content on your screen and your selection out loud.
-To toggle Readout, turn on debugging mode on the phone and connect it to a WebIDE session, then toggle the `accessibility.screen-reader.enabled` Device Settings flag.
+To toggle Readout, turn on debugging mode on the phone and connect it to a WebIDE session (see [Sideloading and debugging third-party applications]), then toggle the `accessibility.screenreader` Device Settings boolean flag.
 	- Note that this feature might not work well with some third-party apps which have unlabelled buttons.
-- There's also a hidden call recording feature that has been made available on KaiOS 2.5.2 and later.
-To toggle, connect the phone to a WebIDE session (see [Sideloading and debugging third-party applications]), then open *Device Settings* in the right sidebar, search for `callrecording.mode` and set it to either `on` (press D-Pad Left to record), `auto` or `off`.
-	- Alternatively you can sideload [CrossTweak] and press 3 to toggle call recording.

 ## Known issues
 - While HMD claimed the shell as being made from "durable" polycarbonate and glossy plastic finish, I quickly discovered that the phone is susceptible to scratches if you're not careful.
 Not as serious as the plastic back panel of the 2720 Flip, but consider getting a protective case for peace of mind.